AdaCore/gnatstudio/docs/users_guide/vcs.rst

 * :guilabel:`Select files same status`

-  Select the files having the same status as the current file.
+  Select the files with the same status as the current file.

 * :guilabel:`Filters`